braxtons12/Cnx/README.md

 | 100000                   |                     1.0156 |           1.0133 |                 0.9000 |         0.8972 |
 | average                  |                     1.2269 |           1.1231 |                 1.3862 |         1.1777 |

-For the code used for the benchmark and more detailed results (Std.
+For the code used for the benchmark and more detailed results (Cnx.
 Dev., Median, individual runs), see the project/code in the "benchmark" subfolder.

 So, on __average__ (at least on linux, benchmark on your specific platform for platform specific